 Dicta in Ex parte Milligan said that "the framers of the Constitution, doubtless, meant to limit the right of trial by jury, in the sixth amendment, to those persons who were subject to indictment or presentment in the fifth."
-In Ex parte Quirin, it was said that "cases arising in the land or naval forces'... are expressly excepted from the Fifth Amendment, and are deemed excepted by implication from the Sixth."
+In Ex parte Quirin, it was said that "cases arising in the land or naval forces' . . . are expressly excepted from the Fifth Amendment, and are deemed excepted by implication from the Sixth."

 Id. at 33-34 (citations omitted).
 Because the Supreme Court has thereby assumed that the jury-trial provisions should be read in pari materia, the question of whether court-martial jurisdiction is appropriate has reduced in almost every case to whether the dispute "arises in the land or naval forces."
-And in light of Solorio, in cases involving active-duty service members, the jury-trial question merges with the question of Congress's Article I power; per Chief Justice Rehnquist's analysis, any conduct Congress could validly proscribe through the Make Rules Clause necessarily involves a case "arising in the land or naval forces."
+And in light of Solorio, in cases involving active-duty servicemembers, the jury-trial question merges with the question of Congress's Article I power; per Chief Justice Rehnquist's analysis, any conduct Congress could validly proscribe through the Make Rules Clause necessarily involves a case "arising in the land or naval forces."
 In other contexts, however, those questions have remained analytically distinct.
 Cf. United States v.
 Ali, 71 M.J.
 256 (C.A.A.F.
-2012) (upholding court-martial of civilian contractor on narrow ground that, as a non-citizen outside the territorial United States, the defendant was categorically unprotected by the jury trial provisions of the Fifth and Sixth Amendments), cert. denied, No. 12-805, 2013 WL 1942430 (U.S. May 13, 2013).
+2012) (upholding court-martial of civilian contractor on ground that, as a non-citizen outside the territorial United States, the defendant was categorically unprotected by the jury trial provisions of the Fifth and Sixth Amendments), cert. denied, 133 S. Ct.
+2339 (2013).

-c.
-The Supreme Court Has Conditioned Military Commission Jurisdiction on Implicit Exceptions to the Jury-Trial Protections of Article III and the Fifth and Sixth Amendments
+c) The Supreme Court Has Conditioned Military Commission Jurisdiction on Implicit Exceptions to the Constitution's Jury-Trial Protections

-Although the dataset is far smaller, the Supreme Court has followed a similar, bifurcated approach to the constitutional parameters of military commission jurisdiction.
+Although the dataset is far smaller, the Supreme Court has followed a similar, bifurcated approach to the constitutional limits of military commission jurisdiction.
 Thus, in Ex parte Milligan, 71 U.S. (4 Wall.)
 2 (1866), the Court rejected the assertion of military jurisdiction over a civilian accused of plotting to steal Union weapons and liberate Confederate prisoners from Union POW camps.
-In so holding, the gravamen of the majority's constitutional objection was not that Congress could not proscribe Milligan's substantive conduct in the abstract, but rather the central role of the jury-trial protections, see, e.g., id. at 123, along with the inapplicability of any exception based on martial rule, since the civilian courts were open and their processes unobstructed, see id. at 127.7
+In so holding, the gravamen of the majority's constitutional objection was not that Congress could not proscribe Milligan's substantive conduct in the abstract, but rather the central role of the jury-trial protections, see, e.g., id. at 123, along with the inapplicability of any exception based upon martial rule, since the civilian courts were open and their processes unobstructed, see id. at 127.6